tissueandcells/XAI/README.md

 <img src="The top features were collected from the SelectFromModel of Random Forest Regressor model for Fe chelation-1.png"/>

-We visualized the contribution of features on model prediction with SHap graphs.
+We visualized the contribution of features on model prediction with SHAP graphs.

 <img src="Bar graphs.png"/>

 <img src="beeswarm graphs.png"/>